ipums/hlink/doc/developer.md

 ## Deploying a new version to pypi

-1) Make sure that the package is installed with dev dependencies: `pip install -e .[dev]`
+1) Make sure that the package is installed with dev dependencies: `pip install -e .[dev]`.
-1) Run: `python -m build`.
+2) Run: `python -m build`.
 This creates a hlink-x.x.x.tar.gz file in the dist directory.
-2) Run: `twine upload dist/hlink-x.x.x.tar.gz` where x.x.x is the version number of the software.
+3) Run: `twine upload dist/hlink-x.x.x.tar.gz` where x.x.x is the version number of the software.